Understanding if genetic testing for hereditary cancer risk is right for you

 It is recommended that anyone considering genetic testing do so through a formally trained genetics provider (such as a genetic counselor), who can guide them through the pros and cons of testing, enabling them to make an informed decision about whether to pursue testing, what level of testing they are comfortable with and whether the information from the test will impact medical management.
 It is important to remember that individuals with a family history of cancer are often still at increased risk even if they have a negative genetic test result.

-In Western New York, the only formally trained genetics providers facilitating testing for hereditary cancer risk are located at Roswell Park Comprehensive Cancer Center and Women and Children’s Hospital of Buffalo.
 If you have questions about your personal cancer risk and want to find out whether you should consider genetic counseling and testing, ask your health care provider for a referral or call Roswell Park’s Cancer Information Program at 1-800-ROSWELL (1-800-767-9355).